 After receiving the audit assignment notification from the CAB Program Admin, make sure:

 - You are the Lead Auditor assigned in the Audit Coversheet section of the associated audit.
-CAB Program Administrator is responsible for assigning the lead auditor for the audit during the scheduling process.

 - Throughout this documentation, the platforms are identified as desktop (online) or mobile (offline).